 This short walk in the Waenhuiskrans Nature Reserve brings you to the little lighthouse of Arniston, an excellent place to see the African Black Oystercatcher and other seabirds.
 Unwind with the magnificent views of the ocean and relaxing sounds of the waves and the birds.

 This walk is in the Waenhuiskrans Nature Reserve on the south side of Arniston, a pretty fishing village.
 The hike starts at the Roman Beach car park.
-It takes about 2.5 to 3 hours and 209 km to reach Arniston from Cape Town via the N2 and R316.
+It takes about 2.5-3 hours and 209 km to reach Arniston from Cape Town via the N2 and R316.

-We went on this short hike as the last activity on a weekend trip from Cape Town to Agulhas and Arniston, see our detailed trip report.
-This was our second hike in Arniston, after the first hike which started from the centre of the historic fishing village.
+We went on this short hike as an activity on a weekend trip from Cape Town to Agulhas and Arniston.
+Find out more in our detailed trip report.
+This was our second hike in Arniston, after a hike around the town centre and to the sand dunes.

 - Take a sunhat and sunscreen to stay cool and safe.